 We offer 360 degrees global startup marketing services, from strategy to implementation, tailored to startups in 'post-seed to round-B stage' with none to small internal marketing teams.
 Our services include CMO services, PR, content marketing, social, lead-gen, ABM, paid media, marcom and a lot more.
 Learn more

 First of all, it’s likely your fault.
-Yes, if you are disappointed with your marketing, whether internal or external, it’s due to your misjudgment.
-Sorry, but someone has to say it out loud.
+Yes, if you are disappointed with your marketing, whether internal or external, it’s probably (not necessarily but most likely) due to your misjudgment.
+Sorry, but I had to say it out loud.

 I hope that by the end of this post, you will understand why I think this way, and I sure hope that you will agree.